• Skip to main content

 Is it necessary to use mustard oil?

-Mustard oil adds a unique flavor to Kosha Mangsho, but if you don't have it or don't like the taste, you can use any cooking oil as a substitute.
-But my bong friend suggested to add a tomato if we are skipping mustard oil.
+Mustard oil adds a unique flavour to Kosha Mangsho, but if you don't have it or don't like the taste, you can use any cooking oil as a substitute.
+But my bong friend suggested adding a tomato if we are skipping mustard oil.

 Related